OctopusDeploy/docs/docs/administration/sync-instances/index.md

 - Tenant Tags
 - User Roles

-### Scaffolding data with different details
+### Scaffolding data with same name but different details

-Most of the scaffolding data referenced by your deployment and runbook processes as well as your variables has to exist for everything to work.
+Most of the scaffolding data referenced by your deployment and runbook processes and variables has to exist for everything to work.
 For example, if your deployment process references a worker pool with the name **Ubuntu Worker Pool** then all instances have to have that worker pool.

 However, while they have to exist, only the name needs to be the same between instances.
 The details can be very different.
 Going back to the worker pool example.
 One instance could have 5 EC2 instances in the Oregon region while another instance could have 3 EC2 instances in the Ohio region.
 As long as the worker pool **Ubuntu Worker Pool** exists in both instances with running workers everything will work fine.